Paying for health care, made simpler

 “People do not understand health insurance,” says George Dippel, president of Deft Research.
 “They only begin to understand health insurance when the bills come in.
 That’s not an ideal time to learn.”

-Giving employees a peek behind the curtain when it comes to costs can go a long way toward clearing up health plan confusion.
-Employers can provide their workforces more visibility into costs by offering health plans like SurestTM, a UnitedHealthcare company, which provides cost and coverage options in advance that can help factor into employees’ decisions about where to seek care.
+Employers can provide their workforces more visibility into costs by offering health plans like Surest®, a UnitedHealthcare company, which provides cost and coverage options in advance that can help factor into employees’ decisions about where to seek care.

 That may look like health plans that offer $0 copays for network primary care, urgent care and virtual care visits.
-Or it may extend to prescriptions like the 5 vital medications — albuterol, epinephrine, glucagon, insulin and naloxone - which UnitedHealthcare offers eligible members with a $0 copay.
+Or it may extend to prescriptions like the 5 vital medications — albuterol, epinephrine, glucagon, insulin and naloxone — UnitedHealthcare offers eligible members with a $0 copay.

 Rewarding employees for good health care choices may help spur better health outcomes and lower costs over the long-term.
 UnitedHealthcare Rewards, for instance, offers financial incentives for completing a health survey, getting 30 active minutes of fitness a day and tracking 14 days of sleep, among other healthy living activities.

 Employers can have their employees’ backs by offering additional supplemental health plans for covered events like longer hospital stays, accidents and critical illness.
-UnitedHealthcare Benefit Ally bundles supplemental health products with an employee’s health plan to automatically pay out a financial benefit during an eligible medical event.
+UnitedHealthcare Benefit Ally® bundles supplemental health products with an employee’s health plan to automatically pay out a financial benefit during an eligible medical event.*

 Current employer group client or broker?